joyjwang/joyjwang.github.io/README.md

 Thesis:
 How did states handle COVID in comparison with each other?

+Null:
+- No states did better than the other.
+- Blue states do better than red states.

 Role division
 - joy: predict positive to death, predict positive to hospitalization rates, predict positive to recovered, violin plots for each month?
 - stephanie: machine learning, predict 51st state, clustering around nearby states